Five Americans detained in Iran walk free, released in deal for frozen Iranian assets | Law-Order

 - Qatar

+Iran says the programme is peaceful, but it now enriches uranium closer than ever to weapons-grade levels.

-The prisoner release unfolded amid a major American military buildup in the Persian Gulf, with the possibility of U.S. troops boarding and guarding commercial ships in the Strait of Hormuz, through which 20% of all oil shipments pass.
+The prisoner release unfolded amid a major American military buildup in the Persian Gulf, with the possibility of US troops boarding and guarding commercial ships in the Strait of Hormuz, through which 20 per cent of all oil shipments pass.

-The United States did not immediately identify the other two freed American citizens, all of whom were released in exchange for five Iranians in U.S. custody and for the deal over the frozen Iranian assets.
-The Biden administration said the five freed Iranians posed no threat to U.S. national security.
+The United States did not immediately identify the other two freed Americans, all of whom were released in exchange for five Iranians in US custody and for the deal over the frozen Iranian assets.
+The Biden administration said the five freed Iranians pose no threat to US national security.

-In addition to the five prisoners, two of the imprisoned Americans' family members, Effie Namazi and Vida Tahbaz, who had been held under travel bans in Iran, also were on the plane.
+Two of the imprisoned Americans' family members, Effie Namazi and Vida Tahbaz, who had been under travel bans in Iran, also were on the plane.
 The women, too, clasped arms and kissed on the tarmac in Qatar.

+Nour News identified the two released Iranians in Doha as Mehrdad Ansari, an Iranian sentenced by the US to 63 months in prison in 2021 for obtaining equipment that could be used in missiles, electronic warfare, nuclear weapons and other military gear, and Reza Sarhangpour Kafrani, an Iranian charged in 2021 over allegedly unlawfully exporting laboratory equipment to Iran.

-The cash represents money South Korea owed Iran — but had not yet paid — for oil purchased before the U.S. imposed sanctions on such transactions in 2019.
+The USD 5.9 billion in cash released to Iran represents money South Korea owed Iran — but had not yet paid — for oil purchased before the US imposed sanctions on such transactions in 2019.

-The U.S. maintains that, once in Qatar, the money will be held in restricted accounts to be used only for humanitarian goods, such as medicine and food.
-Those transactions are currently allowed under American sanctions targeting the Islamic Republic over its advancing nuclear program.
+The US maintains that, once in Qatar, the money will be held in restricted accounts to be used only for humanitarian goods, such as medicine and food.
+Those transactions are currently allowed under American sanctions targeting the Islamic Republic over its advancing nuclear programme.

 Iranian government officials have largely concurred, though some hard-liners have insisted, without evidence, that there would be no restrictions on how Tehran spends the money.

-Mohammad Reza Farzin, Iran's Central Bank chief, later came on state television to acknowledge the receipt of over 5.5 billion euros — USD 5.9 billion — in accounts in Qatar.
-Months ago, Iran had anticipated getting as much as USD 7 billion.
-The planned exchange comes ahead of the convening of world leaders at the U.N.
-General Assembly this week in New York, where Raisi will speak.
+The planned exchange comes ahead of the convening of world leaders at the UN General Assembly this week in New York, where Raisi will speak.

 In his statement, Biden urged Americans not to travel to Iran and demanded more information on what happened to Bob Levinson, an American who went missing years ago.
-Biden also announced sanctions on former Iranian President Mahmoud Ahmadinejad and the Iranian Ministry of Intelligence.
+The Biden administration also announced fresh sanctions on former Iranian President Mahmoud Ahmadinejad and the Iranian Ministry of Intelligence.

-The two that Nour News said were in Doha were: Mehrdad Ansari, an Iranian sentenced to 63 months in prison in 2021 for obtaining equipment that could be used in missiles, electronic warfare, nuclear weapons and other military gear, and Reza Sarhangpour Kafrani, an Iranian charged in 2021 over allegedly unlawfully exporting laboratory equipment to Iran.
+The US government, the prisoners' families and activists have denounced the charges against the five Americans as baseless.

-Iran and the U.S. have a history of prisoner swaps dating back to the 1979 U.S. Embassy takeover and hostage crisis following the Islamic Revolution.
-Their most recent major exchange happened in 2016, when Iran came to a deal with world powers to restrict its nuclear program in return for easing sanctions.
+Iran and the US have a history of prisoner swaps dating back to the 1979 US Embassy takeover and hostage crisis following the Islamic Revolution.
+Their most recent major exchange happened in 2016, when Iran came to a deal with world powers to restrict its nuclear programme in return for easing sanctions.

+The West accuses Iran of using foreign prisoners — including those with dual nationality — as bargaining chips, an allegation Tehran rejects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)